Meet Our Governors

 Rebecca Starrett (Staff Governor)

-Rebecca Starrett is staff governor and senior manager at Wooldale, Year Six class teacher and has responsibility for Special Educational Needs and Modern Foreign Languages across the Federation.
+Rebecca Starrett is staff governor and senior manager at Wooldale.
+She has responsibility for Special Educational Needs and Modern Foreign Languages across the Federation.

 Originating from Huddersfield, she graduated in Classics and intended a career in museum curatorship, working at The British Museum in London, then relocating to establish a new hands-on educational provision in Calderdale; within the Education Department creating Eureka!
 The Museum for Children.
 This led to her becoming self-employed as a professional storyteller and arts practitioner in museums and educational provisions, this then led to working for Kirklees Exclusions in schools across the LEA.